Karan-05/eng-ai-course-docker/README.md

 # eng-ai-course-docker

+//For mac users only to use cpu as a resource

-Just Replace the docker compose file and Dockerfile in the original Repo,
+Just Replace the docker compose file and Dockerfile in the original repo folder,

 docker-compose.yaml --> /eng-ai-agents/docker-compose.yaml